-THIS program is designed for highly qualified individuals who hold graduate degrees in nursing and who are interested in careers in nursing science.
-Areas of concentration in the doctoral program include the study of individual, family, and community responses to health and illness across the life span and the outcomes of care delivery practice.
+HIS program is designed for highly qualified individuals who hold graduate degrees in nursing and who are interested in careers in nursing science.
+Fields of study emphasize quality of life and quality of care.
+Quality of life may focus on the individual, family, or community level.
+Quality of care addresses the processes and outcomes of nursing and health care services.
 These areas of study are reflective of the research interests and expertise of School of Nursing faculty members and the resources available in the Medical Center and the University.